 The International Energy Agency (IEA) published a Roadmap to Net Zero 2050 and it shows that we have a long way to go if we want to reach the objectives of the Paris Agreement.
-The study confirms the idea that switching off fossil fuels and switching on renewable energy sources, is oversimplistic, at the very least.
+The study confirms the idea that switching off fossil fuels and switching on renewable energy sources is, at the very least, oversimplistic.

 While oil and gas companies are a major part of the problem, they will also have to be part of the solution to reach the net zero target.
 The efforts along the whole supply chain of fossil fuel extraction to the clean alternatives at the pump can make a difference and must be acknowledged, monitored and encouraged through active stewardship.

 Reaching Net Zero means that net global greenhouse gas emissions should be zero.
 In other words, the level of carbon dioxide we pump into the atmosphere as a result of our activity must be captured back down to the ground.
 The Paris Agreement has set two main objectives by 2050: net zero emissions and the limitation of a global temperature rise to 1.5 degrees Celsius compared to the pre-industrial revolution era (according to the United Nations in 2020, temperature has already risen by 1 degree Celsius over the last century).